4killo/http-client/README.md

 # http-client

 The http client can be used for sync and aysnc call.
-For async  Java 8 CompletableFuture  and wait a call back.
+For async  it uses Java 8 CompletableFuture  and wait as  call back.

 ** Usage: Sync Example 1**